 Working with James has been a pleasure for many years and I’m always impressed by his ability to immediately get our context and our challenges.
 Recently, his support over a few days has allowed us to refine our vision, to gently move from a Digital Workplace to a Digital Employee Experience concept, and to better understand where we’re positioned on the DEX maturity scale.

 - Nicolas Jan, Employee Product Group Manager, Richemont

 The University of Sydney struggled for six months to capture our requirements for a new CMS.
 When we asked James Robertson to facilitate a two-day workshop, we hoped that he would help us develop a requirements document that would enable us to confidently make the right final decision.
 James worked with us to streamline our requirements, engage with the relevant stakeholders, and prioritise which selection criteria would actively help us pick the best CMS for the University.
 In short he helped us to make the hard decisions to choose the best product for our needs.

 Similarly, James helped us to procure vendor demonstrations which showed us how each system can create the type of content we regularly produce.
 He helped us to write scenarios for the demonstrations that were reflective of our requirements, rather than allowing vendors to demonstrate the aspects of their product that they wanted to show us.

 Choosing the right CMS was a challenge.
-With time and budget constraints, we felt that it was best for us to get professional advice to help us to procure the best CMS for our website redevelopment.
+With time and budget constraints, we felt it was best for us to get professional advice to help us procure the best CMS for our website redevelopment.

-Getting James to help identify the company’s requirements and restraints helped us to fast track the process.
+Getting James to help identify the company’s requirements and restraints helped us fast track the process.
 His vast and unbiased knowledge of CMS products provided invaluable mentoring experience to us.
 We were able to assess the vendors according to our business requirements rather than what the products can offer.